Published September 21st, 2016

 French’s Point Estate is thrilled to continue a new series of blog posts spotlighting amazing Maine wedding vendors that help to make weddings at our waterfront wedding venue not only successful but truly the embodiment of the experience our clients strive to craft for their family and friends.
 This series will showcase some of the best providers from our vibrant, talented, dedicated wedding industry community we are so proud to be a part of here in Maine and New England.
 This group of professional wedding vendors understands and adheres to our guiding principles for the service we endeavor to provide our clients: Be Responsive, Be Kind, Provide Excellent Customer Service, Provide the Very Best Product/Service.
-Because of these wonderful people, the celebrations here are French’s Point Estate are the stuff of which dreams are made!
+Because of these wonderful people, the celebrations here are French’s Point Estate is the stuff of which dreams are made!

 Emily Carter is a very talented floral designer I met years ago when I first began in the wedding industry here in Maine.
 I was a fledging wedding venue owner then and she was working for Minott’s Flowers.
 I just adored talking with Emily and the then-owner of Minott’s.
 They were so kind and welcoming and their designs were always beautiful, vibrant and unique.